A Survey of Continual Reinforcement Learning: Biography Section

 \textbf{Masks} offer another compelling avenue for policy merging by leveraging task-specific modulating masks to isolate and reuse knowledge.
-While the application of masks has been tested extensively in continual supervised learning for classification \cite{mallya2018packnet,wortsman2020supermasks}, very little is known about their effectiveness in CRL \cite{fernando2017pathnet}.
-One possible reason is that the previous mask methods lack the ability of knowledge transfer \cite{beniwhiwhu2023lifelong}.
-In order to address this limitation, a recent study has explored the use of the combination of previously learned masks to exploit previous knowledge when learning new tasks \cite{beniwhiwhu2023lifelong}.
+While the application of masks has been tested extensively in CSL for classification \cite{mallya2018packnet,wortsman2020supermasks}, very little is known about their effectiveness in CRL \cite{fernando2017pathnet}.
+One possible reason is that the previous mask methods lack the ability to transfer knowledge \cite{beniwhiwhu2023lifelong}.
+In order to address this limitation, a recent study has explored combinations of previously learned masks to exploit previous knowledge when learning new tasks \cite{beniwhiwhu2023lifelong}.
 It introduces a fixed backbone network modulated by learned binary masks that selectively activate relevant parts of the network for each task.
 This approach not only preserves knowledge from prior tasks but also facilitates forward transfer by combining previously learned masks through linear or balanced linear compositions.
 Extending this method, the distributed system \textit{Lifelong Learning Distributed Decentralized Collective} (L2D2-C) \cite{nath2023sharing} enables agents to share task-specific masks in a decentralized manner, enhancing collective learning while maintaining robustness to connection drops.
-The results demonstrate the advantages of masks in continual multi-agent RL, which is a promising but underexplored area in CRL research.
+The results demonstrate the advantages of masks in continual multi-agent RL, which is a promising but underexplored area.
+More broadly, activation/routing-style mechanisms are being adapted to offline continual RL settings, where only logged interaction data are available \cite{hu2025TacklingContinual}.